ItThinkIoT/iot-protocol-ts/README.md

   2. MQTT (*mqtt://*) is a publish-subscribe messaging protocol, use lightweight data traffic.
 Its minimum request size is 2 bytes.
 But it is not stateless and does not provide a request/response pattern, so it isn't restful.
 MQTT is designed to be a lightweight protocol that minimizes network overhead, which can make it more challenging to handle large or complex data payloads.

-The **IOT PROTOCOL** (*iot://*) is base on HTTP and MQTT protocols.
+The **IOT PROTOCOL** (*iot://*) is based on HTTP and MQTT protocols over TCP/IP.
 Is a request-response model adapted for IoT context designed for low-bandwidth, low-power devices.
 Its minimum request size is 2 bytes without requiring the HOST param for all requests.
 Supports Full Duplex and can be used for real-time communication up to 255 bytes, middleweight request up to (2^16 -1) bytes (~65Kb) and streaming up to (2^32 -1) bytes (~4.29Gb).
 Can use TLS/SSL encryption to secure their communications.

-IOT PROTOCOL uses middlewares and router's filtering features based on [express nodejs module](https://expressjs.com/) at its Layer Application.
+IOT PROTOCOL uses middlewares and router's filtering features based on [express nodejs module](https://expressjs.com/) under its Layer Application.
 Yes, you can use `.use(middleware)`, `.use('/path/to/your/resource', router)`, `response.send(data)` methods to handle the requests.

 ## Features